 The 9th most popular snowboarding destination in Vermont.

-Stowe Mountain Resort is renowned for cliffs, steeps and dense trees.
+Stowe Mountain Resort is popular with snowboarders for it cliffs, steeps and dense trees.
 For the most part, the only challenging stuff at Stowe is off the Fourrunner Quad lift (which means you can check it all out in a single day or less).
 For steeps, check out Starr, Goat or Nosedive.
 For glades, you must hit Lookout Glade.
 There is some good side-country to explore called Birthday Bowls.
 In addition, there are six terrain parks.

 Stowe is a cool place to visit with a real New England town.
 For apres ski, hit The Shed brew pub.
 For nightlife, try the Rusty Nail; the Back Yard or the Matterhorns Back Bar.

 To reach the snowboarding at Stowe from Burlington, head south on US89 to Exit #10 (Stowe / Waterbury exit).
 At the end of the ramp, turn left on SR100N for 11 miles to the Stowe Village stop sign.
-Turn left on SR108N for 6 miles into the ski resort base village.
+In Stowe village, turn left on SR108N for 6 miles into the ski resort base village.
 The nearest airport is located in Burlington.

 Overall, Stowe Mountain Resort is the 9th most popular snowboard & freeride destination of all 12 snowboarding resorts in Vermont.